dteodore/EmotionArcs/Lexicons/README.md

 If you wish to use the following emotion lexicons, please download them from the [original source](http://saifmohammad.com/WebPages/lexicons.html).

-1. The valence, arousal, and dominance lexicon.
+1. The valence, arousal, and dominance lexicon

 The NRC [VAD](http://saifmohammad.com/WebPages/nrc-vad.html) lexicon.
 Please see the terms of use at the bottom of the linked page.
 Cite the following work if you use these lexicons: